anav5704/CS000/src/content/bonus/documentation.md

 # Documentation

-Adding documentation to your repos may seem like a chore.
+Adding documentation to your repos might feel like a chore.
 They're boring and have no real value. **Wrong**.
 It is one of the most underrated pieces of text, especially when you are a beginner.
 Firstly, it shows that you are taking programming seriously and have the initiative to write docs.
 Secondly, it is the only way a new person can know what's inside your repo.
-Whether your repo has 10 or 10k lines of code, no one will open those folders.
-Having docs is a sneak peek into what's inside your repo.
+Whether your repo has 10 or 10,000 lines of code, no one will open those folders.
+Having documentation provides a sneak peek into what's inside your repo.

 # Writing Markdown

-Yes you're going to learn to write a new language now.
+Yes, you're going to learn to write in a new language now.
 So markdown is like plain text with some special characters here and there.
 It allows you to write simple text that gets rendered as HTML.
 If you don't know HTML, that's fine.
 In fact, markdown was actually invented for non-technical people to write content for the web.
 Let's go over the basics you will need to write your docs.

 ## Headings

-Headings are the title of your document.
+Headings are the titles of your document.
 They are written in the format `# Heading`.
-The number of `#` determines the size of the heading.
-Heading 1 is the largest heading, heading 6 is the smallest.
+The number of `#` symbols determines the size of the heading: Heading 1 is the largest, and Heading 6 is the smallest.

 ```markdown
 # Heading 1